-As an Engineering student, you will need to take Arts & Science courses to fulfill your elective requirements.
+As an Engineering student, you will need to take Arts & Science courses to fulfil your elective requirements.

 Because the courses are offered by the Faculty of Arts & Science, you are subject to their enrolment regulations, dates, protocols, examination rules and regulations which are different from those of the Faculty of Applied Science & Engineering.

 Types of Electives

 Please consult the Faculty’s Academic Calendar to see which electives you need to take to fulfill your program requirements.
 If you are having trouble deciding which elective(s) to take, we encourage you to consult your Academic Advisor.

 Choosing Half-Year or Full-Year Courses